kourier-server/kourier/README.md

 <br />

 Many servers/frameworks deliberately take a lenient approach regarding the HTTP syntax rules to make it easier to implement the HTTP parser.
-Although it would be expected for the fully-compliant server to be slower than the less-compliant ones, Kourier is truly a wonder of software engineering and outperforms the less-compliant servers by a large margin, as can be seen below (you can click on the links to go to the respective benchmark from which the result was obtained):
+Although it would be expected for the fully-compliant server to be slower than the less-compliant ones, Kourier is truly a wonder of software engineering and outperforms the less-compliant servers by a large margin, as can be seen below (you can click on the links to go to the respective benchmark from which the result was obtained):<br />

 | Framework   | CPU       | Lan     | RPS       |
 | :---------- | :-------: | :-----: | :-------: |